-- 7.1 Licensees shall establish and maintain a cloud security management framework which would allow them to mitigate any cyber-risk and data vulnerability that may occur due to the use of the cloud computing services. - 7.2 The cloud security management framework shall take into account the following elements: - information provided by the cloud service provider on its procedures, controls and audit reviews relating to the management and monitoring of the security system of the cloud computing services and infrastructure, including how the shared data are used, stored, transferred and/or processed in the cloud computing system; - ii. information provided by the cloud service provider on the countries whereby data are stored and information about the safeguards in place;
+- 7.1 Licensees shall establish and maintain a cloud security management framework which would allow them to mitigate any cyber-risk and data vulnerability that may occur due to the use of the cloud computing services. - 7.2 The cloud security management framework shall consider, but not limited to, the following elements: - information provided by the cloud service provider on its procedures, controls and audit reviews relating to the management and monitoring of the security system of the cloud computing services and infrastructure, including how the shared data are used, stored, transferred and/or processed in the cloud computing system; - ii. information provided by the cloud service provider on the countries whereby data are stored and information about the safeguards in place; - iii. assurance from the cloud service provider that data-in-transit within the cloud infrastructure is secure.
+The assurance shall include data transferred between data centres located in different geographical regions; - iv. information on the security and vulnerabilities of the cloud service provider, as assessed by a third-party, and duly provided to the licensee by the cloud service provider.
+The latter shall also indicate to the licensee the timeline for its response when a security vulnerability is identified; - v. information about the cloud service provider's resilience capabilities including how quickly data can be restored (without alteration) from a backup, in the event of an incident or major data loss; and